 Running the unit tests

-Beautiful Soup supports unit test discovery from the project root directory:
+Beautiful Soup supports unit test discovery using Pytest:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.